ianmcburnie/jquery-roving-tabindex/README.md

 ## Params

-* rovingItems: selector that identifies the descendant collection that requires a roving tab index
+* rovingItemsSelector: selector that identifies the descendant collection that requires a roving tab index
 * options.activeIndex: index of the item that receives tabindex on init (default: 0)
 * options.autoFocus: specify whether to set focus to the new roving tab index item (default: true)
+* options.autoWrap: reaching end of collection will wrap back to beginning, and vice versa (default: false)
+* options.axis: x, y or both (default: 'both')
 * options.isGrid: specify two-dimensional navigation (default: false)
-* options.wrap: reaching end of collection will wrap back to beginning, and vice versa
-* options.axis: x, y or both (default)

 ## Events